shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

         setCards(newCards);
     }
 ```

-See the final [`card.js`](https://github.com/SushantChandla/solana-crowd-funding/blob/main/src/components/Card.js) file.
+See the final [`card.js`](https://github.com/SushantChandla/solana-crowd-funding/blob/main/src/components/Card.js) file for reference.

-\
 ![Result](https://i.imgur.com/0yahyH7.gif)

-## Withdraw function.
+## The withdraw function

 Now we will write the withdraw function.
-For withdraw, we don't have to create a program account, and we will only pass one instruction.

-But since we are using a `WithdrawRequest` struct in our program.
-We will have to create a class and schema for borsh Serialization.
+For withdrawls, we don't have to create a program account, and we will only pass one instruction.
+Since we are using a `WithdrawRequest` struct in our program, we will have to create a class and schema for borsh serialization.
+Let's set that up now:
-So first we will setup that.

 ```js
 class WithdrawRequest {
     constructor(properties) {